 The fact that you can connect over port 443 also means that you can conceal traffic as regular HTTPS, and it is worth noting that if you do connect using WireGuard, you get stealth natively because that is how WireGuard was designed.

 Unfortunately, however, this VPN is lacking in many important features.
-The lack of a kill-switch rules this service out for torrenting, and this service was unable to unblock popular services like iPlayer UK and Netflix US.
+The lack of a kill-switch rules this service out for torrenting, and this is a great VPN for iPlayer and it was also able to unblock Netflix US.

 The fact is that in the last few years we have seen a surge of improvements from numerous market-leading VPNs, who all provide their services at a similar or lower price than AzireVPN, and with those options available to consumers one is left wondering why anybody would opt to pay for this over those.